Histoplasma capsulatum

 Histoplasma capsulatum is a species of dimorphic fungus.
 Its sexual form is called Ajellomyces capsulatus.
 It can cause pulmonary and disseminated histoplasmosis.

-H. capsulatum is "distributed worldwide, except in Antarctica, but most often associated with river valleys" and occurs chiefly in the "Central and Eastern United States" followed by "Central and South America, and other areas of the world".
+Histoplasma capsulatum is "distributed worldwide, except in Antarctica, but most often associated with river valleys" and occurs chiefly in the "Central and Eastern United States" followed by "Central and South America, and other areas of the world".
 It is most prevalent in the Ohio and Mississippi River valleys.
 It was discovered by Samuel Taylor Darling in 1906.

 Growth and morphology

-H. capsulatum is an ascomycetous fungus closely related to Blastomyces dermatitidis.
+Histoplasma capsulatum is an ascomycetous fungus closely related to Blastomyces dermatitidis.
 It is potentially sexual, and its sexual state, Ajellomyces capsulatus, can readily be produced in culture, though it has not been directly observed in nature.
 H. capsulatum groups with B. dermatitidis and the South American pathogen Paracoccidioides brasiliensis in the recently recognized fungal family Ajellomycetaceae.
 It is dimorphic and switches from a mould-like (filamentous) growth form in the natural habitat to a small, budding yeast form in the warm-blooded animal host.

 Like B. dermatitidis, H. capsulatum has two mating types, "+" and "–".
 The great majority of North American isolates belongs to a single genetic type, but a study of multiple genes suggests a recombining, sexual population.
 A recent analysis has suggested that the prevalent North American genetic type and a less common type should be considered separate phylogenetic species, distinct from H. capsulatum isolates obtained in Central and South America and other parts of the world.
 These entities are temporarily designated NAm1 (the rare type, which includes a famous experimental isolate designated "the Downs strain") and NAm2 (the common type).
 As yet, no well-established clinical or geographic distinction is seen between these two genetic groups.

 In its asexual form, the fungus grows as a colonial microfungus strongly similar in macromorphology to B. dermatitidis.
-A microscopic examination shows a marked distinction: H. capsulatum produces two types of conidia, globose macroconidia, 8–15 µm, with distinctive tuberculate or finger-like cell wall ornamentation, and ovoid microconidia, 2–4 µm, which appear smooth or finely roughened.
+A microscopic examination shows a marked distinction: H. capsulatum produces two types of conidia, globose macroconidia, 8–15 μm, with distinctive tuberculate or finger-like cell wall ornamentation, and ovoid microconidia, 2–4 μm, which appear smooth or finely roughened.
 Whether either of these conidial types is the principal infectious particle is unclear.
 They form on individual short stalks and readily become airborne when the colony is disturbed.
-Ascomata of the sexual state are 80–250 µm, and are very similar in appearance and anatomy to those described above for B. dermatitidis.
-The ascospores are similarly minute, averaging 1.5 µm.
+Ascomata of the sexual state are 80–250 μm, and are very similar in appearance and anatomy to those described above for B. dermatitidis.
+The ascospores are similarly minute, averaging 1.5 μm.

-The budding yeast cells formed in infected tissues are small (about 2–4 µm) and are characteristically seen forming in clusters within phagocytic cells, including histiocytes and other macrophages, as well as monocytes.
-An African phylogenetic species, H. duboisii, often forms larger yeast cells to 15 µm.
+The budding yeast cells formed in infected tissues are small (about 2–4 μm) and are characteristically seen forming in clusters within phagocytic cells, including histiocytes and other macrophages, as well as monocytes.
+An African phylogenetic species, H. duboisii, often forms larger yeast cells to 15 μm.